grafana/agent/docs/sources/flow/_index.md

 [configuration language]: {{< relref "./config-language/" >}}
 [reference documentation]: {{< relref "./reference" >}}

+## Current limitations

+The goal of Grafana Agent Flow is to eventually support the same use cases that Grafana Agent does today.
+Some functionality may be missing while Grafana Agent Flow is still in development:

+* Logging-specific components
+* Tracing-specific components
+* An equivalent list of integrations
+* An equivalent to the scraping service

 ## Provide feedback

 Feedback about Grafana Agent Flow and its configuration language can be